 - Schools can be proactive instead of reactive.

 Ask us how Attendance Matters can make a difference in your school:

 “School data tends to be published after the end of the school year, meaning that pupils have already left and it’s too late to do anything about issues like attendance.
-Our Open Data Project for Schools is using the data when it’s live, accurate and up to date to look at current pupils and their performance.”
+We are using the data when it’s live, accurate and up to date to look at current pupils and their performance.”